MCP-Mirror/jskoiz_node-typescript-mcp/README.md

-# Node TypeScript MCP (Model Context Protocol) Server
+# Node TypeScript MCP Server

-This repository contains a TypeScript implementation of an MCP (Model Context Protocol) server that provides documentation search capabilities for TypeScript and Node.js.
+MCP server that provides documentation search capabilities for TypeScript and Node.js.
 It's designed to integrate with AI assistants that support the Model Context Protocol.

 ## Features